prankstr/homelab/README.md

 ## 📖 Overview

-This repo is the source my for GitOps deployments as well as my personal knowledge bank for my homelab but I decided to make it public in case someone finds it useful or interesting.
+This repo is the source for my GitOps deployments as well as my personal knowledge bank with notes for my homelab.
+I decided to make it public in case someone finds it useful or interesting.

 ## 🛠️ Hardware